apitoolkit/apitoolkit-landing/content/blog/using-notion-for-api-documentation/index.md

 ![Notion logo](notionlogo.png)

 It wouldn’t be an oversight if I say [Notion](https://www.notion.so/) is that one app that has it all.
 I mean every developer or creative will agree to the fact that notion is a really great tool.
 It is an all-in-one workspace for any company that always gets the work done.
-I mean notion does everything, from being a storage app for documents to a product map, and then API Documentation.
+Notion does everything, from being a storage app for documents to a product map, and then API Documentation.
 You get the idea, it is a flexible tool with millions of ways it can be utilized.
 However, one of my favorite applications for Notion is open API documentation.
 Giving appropriate documentation on how to use a product, in my opinion, is a big bonus because it makes everything easier and less stressful for everyone especially developers.

 ## Quick guide on how to build API documentation using Notion are provided below.
 The first step is to create a [Notion](https://www.notion.so/personal) account that’s if you don’t have one.